Sagarmatha-8848/lotro-companion-doc/UserManual/Installation/Wine.md

 The process to install and configure a new WINE environment is broken down into the following steps:
 1. Install Homebrew.
-2. Install Wine.
+2. Install WINE.
 3. Run the Lotro Client in the new WINE environment.
 4. Run Lotro Companion in the new WINE environment.

-## Install Homebrew
+## Step 1: Install Homebrew
 In order to install WINE, we use a helper tool called `Homebrew`.
 Open a `Terminal` window and enter the following command:

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`